sirius-ms/sirius-docs.github.io/docs/_pages/io.md

 *level 5*, *subclass*, *class*, and *superclass* refer to the ancestors of this most specific class.

-If there are multiple molecular formulas with same score (which should happen only for adducts, see the molecular formula results summary) then the `canopus_summary.tsv` will decide for one molecular formula for each feature.
-We always choose the molecular formula for which the CANOPUS probability of the *most specific class* is maximal.
+If there are multiple molecular formulas with same score but different adducts (but the same precursor molecular formula) then candidates are sorted by the [Adduct sorting]({{ "/advanced-background-information/#adduct-sorting" | relative_url }}).

+#### Spectral matches summary

+`spectral_matches.tsv` contains spectral library matches for all features.

 ### Standardized project-space summary with mzTab-M